clivetong/docker-via-the-shell/README.md

 The shell inside the container will have PID 1

-When running `ps aux` inside a container it will list all processes, since it gathers them from the [/proc](http://man7.org/linux/man-pages/man5/proc.5.html) filesystem
+When running `ps aux` inside a container it will list all processes, since it gathers them from the parent's mounted [/proc](http://man7.org/linux/man-pages/man5/proc.5.html) filesystem

 ```